dumitru-stama/lfbdemo/README.md

 Demo
 ----
 Please use full HD to actually see the pixels.
-It is *much* smoother in real time, it awaits for vertical retrace and there is no stutter.
+It is *much* smoother in action in real time, it awaits for vertical retrace and there is no stutter.

 [![Demo on youtube](https://github.com/dumitru-stama/lfbdemo/blob/master/docs/from_youtube.png?raw=true)](http://www.youtube.com/watch?v=u6dAp42kSNk "Linux framebuffer Snow demo")